Rolling Stones release new single, reviews mixed

 "The best bit is when he stops singing and starts blowing," said McCormick of the harmonica interlude.

-Silver praised the "nicotine-stained chords" of Ronnie Wood and Keith Richards on guitars and Charlie Watts' "customary magic" on the drums, but added:
+Silver praised the "nicotine-stained chords" of Ronnie Wood and Keith Richards on guitars and Charlie Watts's "customary magic" on the drums, but added:

 "If there's a weak link here then it's actually Jagger, who honks and caterwauls over the track like one of his own tribute artists.
 His extended enunciation is excruciating - almost to the point of parody in places."